ABOUT EAST AFRICA

 Based on an Interview with Gregg D. Garner

-Where Do You Work?
+Where Do You Work in east africa?
 Do You Have a Hub?

 Though a strategic location is important, a hub has less to do with the geographical land plot and more to do with the relationships we have cultivated.
 Similarly, the nature of our organization has less to do with resources and goods channeled to people (though we do some of that), and more to do with the human resource.
 Our human resources in East Africa include both a team of specialists that move between here and the country, and cooperatives on the ground in Kenya and Uganda (pictured at left).